- GameBench Staff

 This is the battery usage that your user sees from the symbol on their phone and which affects their perception of your game.

 This is measured in milliamps used during the session.
 It goes hand-in-hand with the physical battery size (in milliamp-hours) to allow a more engineering-grade prediction of gameplay time.

 Users have different expectations of battery drain for different genres of game and different devices.
 In reality, studios often set their thresholds of battery usage based on benchmark or rival games made by other studios, to ensure that their games are not falling behind their competitors.

 Again, "Now what?"

 If you're a game developer or publisher, you can schedule a demo of the GameBench Pro tool with a Product Specialist.
-They will help cut to the chase of whether and how the tool can improve your workflows.
+They will help cut to the chase of how the tool can improve your workflows.